AmyE123/Ludum-Dare-51/README.md

 Sounds
 Music

+SETTINGS MENU ISN'T BEING APPLIED ON STARTUP?! crate goes through wall in prison level easy mode to give more time and less time before drowning

+ART
+better crate model
 water pipes water falling
-ui on levels to show completed
-UI on game for menu button
-move game ui out the way on win/loss proper button models maximum water height for level
+proper button models

-better crate model
+SMALL THINGS

-animation flickers between push and not when against wall (due to cancelling) crate goes through wall in prison level disable meshrenderer in the way of the player during victory anim
+joystick controls for jump, menu, fastforward animation flickers between push and not when against wall (due to cancelling) disable meshrenderer in the way of the player during victory anim maximum water height for level

-add more collectibles to log bridge level

-joystick controls for jump, menu, fastforward